OPEnSLab-OSU/SSLClient/README.md

 // read and print the data
 ...
 ```
-**Note**: `client.connect("www.arduino.cc", 443)` can take 5-15 seconds to finish.
-This an unavoidable consequence of the SSL protocol, and is detailed in [Implementation Notes](#resources).
+**Note**: `client.connect("www.arduino.cc", 443)` can take 5-15 seconds to finish on some low-power devices.
+This an unavoidable consequence of the SSL protocol, and is detailed more in [Implementation Gotchas](#resources).

 For more information on SSLClient, check out the [examples](./examples), [API documentation](https://openslab-osu.github.io/SSLClient/html/index.html), or the rest of this README.

-## How It Works

-SSLClient was created to integrate SSL seamlessly with the Arduino infrastructure, and so it does just that: implementing the brilliant [BearSSL](https://bearssl.org/) as a proxy in front of any Arduino socket library.
-BearSSL is designed with low flash footprint in mind, and as a result does little verification of improper programming, relying on the developer to ensure the code is correct.
-Since SSLClient is built specifically for the Arduino ecosystem, most of SSLClient's code adds those programming checks back in, making debugging a fast and simple process.

 ## Other Features